aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/render-a-slide-as-an-svg-image/_index.md

 - **use charts and graphs from your slides in *different mediums or platforms**.* Most readers can interpret SVG files.
 - **use the *smallest possible sizes of images***.
 SVG files are generally smaller than their high-resolution equivalents in other formats, especially those formats based on bitmap (JPEG or PNG).

-Aspose.Slides for Java allows you to export slides in your presentations as SVG images.
+Aspose.Slides for PHP via Java allows you to export slides in your presentations as SVG images.
 Go through these steps to generate SVG images:

 1. Create an instance of the Presentation class.
 2. Iterate through all the slides in the presentation.